 Supporting the community…

-- Africa Albida Tourism is a member of Pack for a Purpose, a non-profit organization which encourages travelers to fill left-over space in their suitcase with pens, deflated soccer balls, medical supplies and the like for the local community.
+3) Africa Albida is a member of Pack for a Purpose, a non-profit organization which encourages travelers to fill left-over space in their suitcase with pens, deflated soccer balls, medical supplies and the like for the local community.

 Pin to Pinterest!

 Photo credits: 2, 5, 9 © Janice and George Mucalov, SandInMySuitcase | Remaining images Victoria Falls Safari Club